laravel/docs/verification.md

 [Route middleware](/docs/{{version}}/middleware) can be used to only allow verified users to access a given route.
 Laravel ships with a `verified` middleware, which is defined at `Illuminate\Auth\Middleware\EnsureEmailIsVerified`.
 Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition:

     Route::get('profile', function () {
-        // Only verified users may enter...
+        // Only verified users may enter
     })->middleware('verified');

 <a name="verification-views"></a>